The Viral Fever: Growth on Youtube (2012–2014)

-The Viral Fever released the first Barely Speaking with Arnab video with an interview of Shah Rukh Khan, and an appearance by then and current Delhi Chief Minister, Arvind Kejriwal.
+The Viral Fever released the first Barely Speaking with Arnab video with an interview of Shah Rukh Khan, and an appearance by former Delhi Chief Minister, Arvind Kejriwal.
 Biswapati Sarkar's parody of Indian news anchor Arnab Goswami was widely appreciated.
 TVF's content was dominated by parodies during these years with videos like Gaana Waala Song, Gangs of Social Media and Munna Jazbaati contributing to the growing popularity of the channel.
 The channel was recognised as one of the first success stories of original digital content in India.

-Pioneering web-series in India (2015–present)
+Pioneering web-series in India (since 2015)

 After a few years of creating "viral videos", The Viral Fever released India's first web series, Permanent Roommates, in 2014.
 Featuring then-unknown actor Sumeet Vyas and Nidhi Singh, Permanent Roommates has been watched over 5 crore (50 million) times.
 Pitchers was lauded as one of the best shows in recent memory in Indian entertainment for capturing the zeitgeist of the Indian startup scene.
 In 2016, The Viral Fever released the smash hit Tripling, and the widely applauded Humorously Yours.
 Other TVF network channels like Girliyapa, The Screen Patti and The Timeliners have also successfully debuted web series.